 - Divide the hair into sections and begin applying the paste from the roots, completely covering the hair.

 - Once covered, wrap the hair in plastic and cover with a towel.

 - Let sit for one hour, or the recommended amount of time indicated in your product’s instructions.

-As we’ve said before, henna is also used to dye the skin; therefore, it’s absolutely necessary to wear gloves while working with henna to avoid stains that will be difficult to remove later.
+As we’ve said before, people also use henna to dye the skin.
+That’s why it’s absolutely necessary to wear gloves while working with henna to avoid stains that will be difficult to remove later.